christophe-cerin/Ecoindex-Revisited/README.md

                   Nazmus Sakib and
                   Ryohei Banno and
                   Sheikh Iqbal Ahamed},
-  title        = {The EcoIndex metric, reviewed from the perspective of Data Science
+  title        = {The eco_index metric, reviewed from the perspective of Data Science
                   techniques},
   booktitle    = {47th {IEEE} Annual Computers, Software, and Applications Conference,
                   {COMPSAC} 2023, Torino, Italy, June 26-30, 2023},